rust-lang/rfcs/text/0000-from-lossy.md

 negative, infinite or an NaN.
 So even though the output type has large enough range, this conversion trait is still applicable.)

-The implementations should fail on NaN, Inf, negative values (for unsigned integer result types), and values whose integer approximation is not representable.
+The implementations should fail on NaN, Inf, and values whose integer approximation is not representable.
 The integer approximation should be the value rounded towards zero.
 E.g.:

-- 1.6f32 → u32: 2
+- 1.6f32 → u32: 1
-- -0.2f32 → u32: error
+- -1f32 → u32: error
-- -0.6f32 → i32: 0
+- -0.2f32 → u32: 0
 - 100_000f32 → u16: error

-(Alternatively we could allow floats in the range (-1, 0] to convert to 0, also for unsigned integers.)

 # Related problems